Wondermondo 🢖 Categories of wonders 🢖 Architectural wonders 🢖 Religious architecture

 - Ancient and prehistoric shrines

-Although religious architecture in different regions and countries are very diverse, there are certain characteristics uniting them.
+Although religious architecture in different regions and countries is very diverse, there are certain characteristics uniting them.

 Vertical structures served as a cue, a mark of the religion present in the respective city.

-In religious countries religious structures for most part are the largest structures in communities and cities.
-Many of the largest structures in world are religious buildings.
-Construction of such buildings often exerted and even ruined finances of the largest and richest countries.
-Numerous constructive innovations have been obtained through the construction of there enormous structures in order to achieve unseen height and unprecedented size.
+In religious countries religious structures for the most part are the largest structures in communities and cities.
+Many of the largest structures in the world are religious buildings.
+Construction of such buildings often exerted and even ruined the finances of the largest and richest countries.
+Numerous constructive innovations have been obtained through the construction of their enormous structures in order to achieve unseen height and unprecedented size.

 Most religions and countries of the world used the best available materials and work of the most skilled artists and craftsmen in order to create possibly magnificent and splendid buildings for worship.

-Most plentiful furnishings are characteristic for Indian temples – notably the Southern Indian Hindu temples and Jainist temples.
-Most of other religions are somewhat more modest, but still are not refraining from the use of such materials as gold, silver and precious stones.
+Most plentiful furnishings are characteristic of Indian temples, notably the Southern Indian Hindu temples and Jainist temples.
+Most of the other religions are somewhat more modest, but still are not refraining from the use of such materials as gold, silver, and precious stones.
 Some religious movements though are quite modest – such as Baptists in Christianity.